decenterland/vision/README.md

 NOW AND FOREVER
 ###################

+centerland.xyz with be a bridge from the centralized web to the decentralized ipfs storage space

 dECENTERLAND is the first of 12 projects being created by DAONOW.
 There will only ever be 13 tier one DAONOW tokens in existence with 1 DAONOW token representing 1 DAONOW in and of itself.
 1 DAONOW token is being held to represent the organizational structure of decenterland aka dCENTERLAND aka decenterland.crypto

 ###################